The BTK Killer's house

 Roughly 2 miles away.

-Place of Interest in Wichita, Kansas, United States
+Place of Interest in Wichita, Kansas

 The location where BTK left a doll with a rope tied around its neck